Corporate Governance – Code of Ethics

 Our success relies heavily on building productive relationships based on integrity, ethical conduct and trust.
 We expect you to deal fairly with our customers, suppliers and anyone else working with us.
 This means never taking unfair advantage of any individual or organization through manipulation, concealment, abuse of privileged information, misrepresentation of facts or any other unfair practice.

 Our suppliers are essential to our ability to operate efficiently.
 In our dealings, we are committed to achieving the right results, the right way.
 We will not knowingly use suppliers who supply unsafe products or services, violate laws or regulations, or use illegal labor.
 Our suppliers are expected to "live like we do" in regard to safety, ethics and high standards of business conduct.
 They are also expected to abide by our Code of Ethics.

 All purchasing decisions are based on the best total value received by CSX.
-When you work with current or potential suppliers, be sure to work through the appropriate contacts in the Purchasing & Materials department.
+When you work with current or potential suppliers, be sure to work through the appropriate contacts in the Procurement & Supply Chain Management department.

-If you ever have questions, contact the Purchasing & Materials department or consult CSX's Supplier Relationship Guide for Employees.
+If you ever have questions, contact the Procurement & Supply Chain Management department or consult CSX's Supplier Relationship Guide for Employees.
 It provides an overview of your responsibilities to make good supplier decisions in compliance with company policies.

 I am working on a big supplier contract, and I already know which one I want to use – one that’s reliable and has a good price.
 I’m tempted to just forget the bidding process.
 Is this okay?